 NoteAfter you modify the objects to be synchronized, the task runs a precheck.
 You can start the data synchronization task only after the task passes the precheck.

-If the precheck fails or a warning occurs, fix the issue based on your business requirements and run a precheck again.
+If the precheck fails or a warning occurs, fix the issue as needed and run a precheck again.

-In the Status column, view the status of the task after the objects to be synchronized are modified.
+In the Status column, view the status of the instance after the synchronization objects are modified.

-NoteIf the Auto Refresh feature is disabled, manually click the
+NoteIf you have not enabled the Auto Refresh feature, you need to manually click the

-icon above the Actions column to refresh the Status. of the synchronization task.
+icon above the Actions column to refresh the Status of the synchronization instance.

 FAQ

-Can I modify the Kafka Data Compression Format parameter when I need to synchronize data to a Kafka cluster?
+Can I modify the Kafka Data Compression Format for a data synchronization instance with Kafka as the destination?

 Yes, it is supported.